ePages-de/epages-devportal/_posts/2021/2021-02-XX-pdf-generation-with-java.md

 var html = stringWriter.toString();
 ```

-The details for the [`HtmlEscapingStrategy`](https://javadoc.io/doc/io.pebbletemplates/pebble/latest/com/mitchellbosecke/pebble/extension/escaper/EscapingStrategy.html), the example template, and the [build dependency](https://mvnrepository.com/artifact/io.pebbletemplates/pebble) are left out of this blog post for the sake of brevity.
+The details of the [`HtmlEscapingStrategy`](https://javadoc.io/doc/io.pebbletemplates/pebble/latest/com/mitchellbosecke/pebble/extension/escaper/EscapingStrategy.html), the example template, and the [build dependency](https://mvnrepository.com/artifact/io.pebbletemplates/pebble) are left out of this blog post for the sake of brevity.

 ### Conclusion

-We could adapt the layout of the original PDFs so close that you would need a magnifier to find a difference.
+We were able to replicate the layout of the original PDFs so much that you would need a magnifier to spot a difference.

-Now our designers and developers can edit the PDF templates with their common tools.
+Now, our designers and developers can edit the PDF templates with their common tools.
 When we are doing changes, they can be reliably validated across different operating systems.
 Further, the HTML-based approach allows us to automatically compare the rendered templates against expected snapshots.